-Second Semester M.Ed.
-Degree Examination for Affiliated Colleges CS-3: PHILOSOPHICAL AND SOCIOLOGICAL FOUNDATIONS OF EDUCATION Time: 3 hours Max.
-Marks: 70
+CS-3: PHILOSOPHICAL AND SOCIOLOGICAL FOUNDATIONS OF EDUCATION

-- Explain the influences of Sociology of education on the various aspects of education.
-Enumerate the role of Educational Sociology in helping the teacher to perform his/ her role better - Education involves the process of Social Control and Social change.
-Which of theabove functions helps education perform better?
-Substantiate your answer with examples Group II - 3.
+1. Explain the influences of Sociology of education on the various aspects of education.
+Enumerate the role of Educational Sociology in helping the teacher to perform his/ her role better

+- 2. Education involves the process of Social Control and Social change.
+Which of the above functions helps education perform better?
+Substantiate your answer with examples - 3.
 Explain the important Gandhian principles of Education.
-Evaluate the extent of implementation of these principles in the present system of schooling in India - 4.
-How do Idealism, Realism and Pragmatism as Schools of Philosophy, influence the aim of education?
+Evaluate the extent of implementation of these principles in the present system of schooling in India

+4. How do Idealism, Realism and Pragmatism as Schools of Philosophy, influence the aim of education?